Miserlou/Zappa/docs/domain_with_free_ssl.md

 | `cert.pem` | Certificate body |
 | `fullchain.pem` | Certificate chain. **Note**: only copy the 2nd part of the chain because the 1st part is the Certificate body, already provided.

 Finally, press 'Save' and your domain with a free valid SSL certificate will be live!
 Update your domain DNS CNAME to point to API Gateway domain.
-Also, this certificate will expires after 90 days, remember to re-generate it!
+Also, this certificate will expire after 90 days, remember to re-generate it!